The Classics Problem

 - Historical Empathy: Reading a book written in 1818, like Mary Shelley's Frankenstein, allows you to inhabit a mind that operated under entirely different assumptions about science, religion, and humanity.
 It breaks you out of the provincialism of the present.

 - Understanding the Blueprint: Almost all modern storytelling and political debates are built on the foundations laid by classic books.
-You can't fully understand modern dystopian stories without reading Aldous Huxley's Brave New World.
+You can't fully understand modern dystopian fiction without reckoning with the 19th-century novels that invented its psychological playbook, like Frankenstein.

 How to Actually Enjoy Classic Books